-While you see a lot of images pinned to Pinterest that just have a few words as a caption, that doesn't mean you have to do that.
-Make use of the caption/description space available on your pins to entice your viewer.
-For instance, look at this pinboard by The Cascade Team Real Estate; they're using their caption space to give as many details about each property as they can to try and entice the buyer.
+When you create images to use as Pinterest pins, make use of the caption/description space available on your pins to entice your viewer.
+For instance, look at this board by The Cascade Team Real Estate; they're using their Pinterest caption space to give as many details about each property as they can to try and entice the buyer.

-Personally, I find that much detail a tad overwhelming.
-This Cherry Vanilla Scentsy Bar pin is a better example of the kind of caption you should use to entice your viewer to possibly buy your product; it gives all the vital information and a reason to buy to boot (10% off).
+And descriptions are not just good for real estate.
+This Cherry Vanilla Scentsy Bar pin is a great example of the kind of Pinterest caption you should use to entice your viewer to possibly buy your product; it gives all the vital information and a reason to buy to boot (10% off).

 4) Think related.

 Very few of us have businesses with a huge variety of amazing products.
-So for most businesses, creating pinboards that are only filled with photos of their products makes for a boring set of boards that generates little interest with visitors.
+So when you're trying yo use Pinterest for business, don't create boards that are only filled with photos of your products; it makes for a boring set of boards that generates little interest with visitors.

-Creating pinboards and pinning photos of things that are related to your products, though, gives you the scope to be much more interesting and even more relevant to your customers.
+Instead, create pinboards and pin photos of things that are related to your products.
+This gives you the scope to be much more interesting and relevant to your customers.